dropalltables/illumination-ysws/docs/SUBMIT.md

 title: "Project title"
 description: "A short one sentence description of your project. "
 gallery: "The name of your website's showcase PNG.
 (Probably showcase.png)"
 bom: "The name of your CSV BOM file.
-(Probably bom.csv)"
+(Probably bom.csv), if none put NA."
 time: "Time in hours (e.g. 20.2h) you spent on this YSWS (be honest, less than 20 hours might be accepted if your project is high effort)."
 demo: "Unlisted YouTube demo of your website, backend, and prototype if applicable."
 advanced: "true/false":